queryluke/masseffect-5e/static/data/rules/08-06-starship-combat.md

 #### Defer to VI - Anywhere
 Use your Action to defer to the ship’s onboard VI.
 You may have it take any of the Starship System actions.
 When you do so, roll a d20 to make the check or attack.
-You cannot not add any modifiers or bonuses to the roll.
+You cannot add any modifiers or bonuses to the roll.